hyweljohnllewellyn/hywelme/_posts/2015-11-28-toggle-play-and-pause-on-multiple-audio-files-by-clicking-areas-on-an-image-map.md

 There is the image with the usemap="#my_image", the four HTML5 audio files along with the map of areas and their co-ordinates.

-In order tfor the image map to be responsive by recalculating the area coordinates to match the actual image size, I found jQuery RWD Image Maps  [jQuery RWD Image Maps](https://github.com/stowball/jQuery-rwdImageMaps) by [Matt Stow](http://mattstow.com/).
+In order for the image map to be responsive by recalculating the area coordinates to match the actual image size, I found jQuery RWD Image Maps  [jQuery RWD Image Maps](https://github.com/stowball/jQuery-rwdImageMaps) by [Matt Stow](http://mattstow.com/).

 In my page scripts, as well as loading the jQuery js files, these are included;